-There has been an abundance of discussion regarding “counterfeit shares” flooding the OTC markets amongst retail investors for quite some time now.
+There has been an abundance of discussion regarding “counterfeit shares” flooding the public markets amongst retail investors for quite some time now.
 The average retail investor understands that this kind of activity is detrimental to companies for obvious reasons such as shareholder dilution and sinking share prices due to increased selling activity.
 Unfortunately, I think it is not so clear to the average retail investor as to what they can do to prevent or mitigate this kind of conduct.
 This article will explain the ins and outs of who is doing it, what exactly it is that they are doing and what steps a retail investor can take to try and prevent it from happening to a company they’re invested in.

 An overwhelming amount of this activity is being conducted by unregistered dealers through toxic convertible promissory notes.
 A dealer, by definition, is one who buys and sells securities as part of a regular business for one’s own account.
 Under the Securities Exchange Act of 1934 (the “Act”), it is unlawful to engage in securities transactions if one is acting as a dealer and is not registered as such.
 If a contract is made in violation of any provision of the Act, it is considered void.
 In sum, when a dealer that is subject to registration due to its dealer activity engages in a securities transaction, that securities transaction shall be considered void.

-Here is an exhaustive list of unregistered dealers that are often engaging in the detrimental and unlawful conduct described in this article.
+Here is an non-exhaustive list of unregistered dealers that are often engaging in the detrimental and unlawful conduct described in this article.
 See https://investorshub.advfn.com/Toxic-Funders-38356/.
 If ANY of these unregistered dealers pop up in a company’s public filing, and you are a shareholder in that company, it should be a priority to do everything you can to get the company to cut all ties with that unregistered dealer.
 It is a recipe for disaster.
 The only thing that could result from a relationship with one of these unregistered dealers is astronomical shareholder dilution and steep declines in stock price.

-Companies on the OTC Markets are often in need of capital and, due to their circumstances, the funds they raise is generally not on the most favorable terms.
+Public companies are often in need of capital and, due to their circumstances, the funds they raise is generally not on the most favorable terms.
 One example of this is through a convertible note.
 If you are unfamiliar with what a convertible note is, here is a good explanation.

 All in all, the moral of the story is that if you think the stock of a company you own shares in is being manipulated by potentially counterfeit shares, there’s a good chance that the company has funding from a lender on this list.
 You can verify this by looking at the disclosures (10-Ks, 10-Qs, 8-Ks, etc.) filed by a company.
 If a lender’s name pops up on one of your company’s filings, there’s a good chance that it is because of convertible debt financing.
 In the event that one of these lenders pop up, it would be smart to contact the company’s CEO and ask them to take a stand against these lenders, that is as long as they haven’t commenced an action against the company already.